 This block should also involve walks around the local area and along the river Crane to meet the Thames.
 In a city in which one sometimes only the sees the surface of things from a car or bus window, it is a satisfying and eye-opening experience to follow this ancient waterway through parks, neighbourhoods and industrial areas before it opens up into the vast Thames at Isleworth.
-The children are also introduced to some of the local history of the area - Hanworth Park's history as an airfield, and the dangers of highwaymen in the seventeenth and eighteenth centuries.
+The children are also introduced to some of the local history of the area: the Saxon nobles who used to hunt deer in the park; their encounters with the Vikings and visits to the Hunting Lodge and church by many Kings and Queens and members of the royal family; how King Offa gave this manor to the Abbot of Westminster to assuage his sins; how William the Conqueror gave it to Earl Roger as a reward for loyalty; Hanworth in the Domesday Book of 1086; Hanworth

+Park's history as an airfield; the dangers of highwaymen in the seventeenth and eighteenth centuries.